- As low as $336/Night

 About the Area

 Located in Socastee, this vacation home is near theme parks and by the sea.
-Broadway at the Beach and The Market Common are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Garden City Beach.
+Broadway at the Beach and The Market Common are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and Myrtle Beach State Park.
 Ripley's Aquarium and Family Kingdom Amusement Park are not to be missed.
 Spend some time exploring the area's activities, including winery tours and golfing.

 Special Instructions